dmachi/rstwiki-git/index.rst

 My Rad Wiki
 ===========

 Testy.
 I think reST is the greatest ever.
-Another Test of it.testasdfasdfasdf
+Another Test of it.
 .. contents ::

 This is Why